 Ground rent: You will be charged this if you have purchased a leasehold property.
 It is often a token 'peppercorn' rent charged annually.

 HHG (Household Goods): The personal belongings of a home mover in a domestic move.

 Hoist (Lift): Lifting apparatus used to elevate and lower items.

-Home Condition Report – type of survey no longer promoted by the Government for Home Information Packs.
+Home Condition Report: A type of survey no longer promoted by the Government for Home Information Packs (which are no longer required).
 A HCR tells you about the construction and condition of the home on the date it was inspected and whether more enquiries or investigations are needed.
 Only available from qualified Home Inspectors.